wandersick/aerozoom-doc/README.md

 # AeroZoom – a smooth wheel-zooming mouse-enhancing panel

+> This repository contains documentation only.
+For AeroZoom releases, visit its main repository at https://github.com/wandersick/aerozoom

 Scripted in AutoHotkey, AeroZoom enhances upon Windows Magnifier and optionally Sysinternals ZoomIt to enable screen magnification by mouse-wheeling, as well as turning any mouse into a Home-Theater PC/presentation mouse, where zooming and positioning becomes a breeze without a keyboard.

 For download of the latest version, visit Microsoft TechNet Gallery:
 - https://gallery.technet.microsoft.com/AeroZoom-The-smooth-wheel-e0cdf778

 ## Become a Beta Tester for AeroZoom 5.0